vuepress-reco/vuepress-reco.github.io/docs/en/views/1.x/configJs.md

 ## Icon

-You can use the theme's built-in icons in the navigation menu as follows:
+You can use the theme's built-in icons in the navigation bar as follows:

 ```javascript
 { text: 'Tags', link: '/tags/', icon: 'reco-tag' }